gyjames/HELIX/README.md

 - HELIX give probabilities splice sites being acceptor or donor, splicing strength, splicing regulatory level and probability of being upregulated/downregulated under given RBP expression condition
 - HELIX give isoform usage within predefined transcription units (transcripts using proximal transcription start sites)
-- It takes 5-20s giving results of 100 isoform
+- It takes 2-10 seconds to finish prediction for ~100 transcripts (depends on the GPU).
-- It takes 7-10 days to train HELIX
+- It takes 7-10 days to train the whole model on one GTX 3080.

 ## Installation